pytorch/torchtune/docs/source/recipes/qat_distributed.rst

 In the future we plan to support different quantization strategies.
 For now, note that you'll need at least ``torch>=2.4.0`` to use the `Int8DynActInt4WeightQATQuantizer <https://github.com/pytorch/ao/blob/08024c686fdd3f3dc2817094f817f54be7d3c4ac/torchao/quantization/prototype/qat/api.py#L35>`_ strategy.
-Generally, we apply QAT in three steps:
+Generally, the pipeline for training, quantizing, and evaluating a model using QAT is:

 #.
 Run the ``qat_distributed`` recipe using the above command, or by following the tutorial.
 By default, this will use ``Int8DynActInt4WeightQATQuantizer``.
 #.
-This produces an unquantized model in the original data type.
+This produces an un-quantized model in the original data type.
 To get an actual quantized model, follow this with
    ``tune run quantize`` while specifying the same quantizer in the config, e.g.

    .. code-block:: yaml